College of Medicine MD Curriculum

 QUALITY ASSURANCE: Students will complete an evaluation at the end of the course.

-PREREQUISITES: First or second-year medical students in good academic standing
+PREREQUISITES: First year medical students in good academic standing

 COURSE REQUIREMENTS: